claudiucelfilip/drizzle-test/README.md

 This is a PoC which aims to demonstrate the viability of using drizzle development of dapp on Ethereum.

+It was build on top of https://github.com/truffle-box/drizzle-box and it only uses the SimpleStorage.sol smart contract.

 ### TL;DR
 As a summary, there's a node server which uses drizzle to interact with a smart contract.